VinayakSuthar/react-pro-cli/Readme.md

 - **Quick Project Setup:** Instantly scaffold a new React project with a single command.
 - **Customizable Templates:** Ships with a `template-main` starter, easily extendable for future templates.
-- **Modern Tooling:** Uses Vite, TypeScript, Tailwind CSS, MUI, ESLint, Prettier, and more.
+- **Modern Tooling:** Uses Vite, TypeScript, Tailwind CSS, MUI, Ant Design, ESLint, Prettier, and more.
 - **Interactive CLI:** Uses `prompts` for a user-friendly, interactive experience.
 - **Cross-Platform:** Works on macOS, Linux, and Windows.
 - **Pre-configured Linting & Formatting:** ESLint, Prettier, Stylelint, and Husky for code quality and consistency.